-The legal level of budgetary control, the level at which expenditures may not exceed budget is in the aggregate.
+The legal level of budgetary control, the level at which expenditures may not exceed budget, is in the aggregate.
 Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Board of Supervisors.
-The 2010 general fund budget was amended to increase revenues by \$5,185 and decrease appropriations by \$21,313.
-The increase in revenues is primarily the result of greater than anticipated assessments being collected due to fewer people taking advantage of the discount for early payment than budgeted, and the decrease in appropriations is primarily due to anticipated costs which were not incurred in the current fiscal year.
-Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2010.
+The variance between budgeted and actual general fund revenues for the 2010 fiscal year was not considered significant.
+The actual general fund expenditures for the 2010 fiscal year were lower than budgeted amounts due primarily to anticipated costs which were not incurred in the current fiscal year.